 Where, with respect to the international registration referred to in Section 901(a), a change is recorded in the International Register pursuant to Rule 21(1)(a) before the publication of the said international registration, that change shall be communicated to any Office that has received a confidential copy of the international registration, except where the change is specific to the designations of other Contracting Parties.

-Paragraph (b) shall apply to any correction effected under Rule 22(1) before the publication of the international registration.
+Paragraph (b) shall apply to any correction effected under Rule 22(1) and to any priority claim added under Rule 22bis(2) before the publication of the international registration.

-Any cancellation, change or correction referred to in this section shall be communicated in the same manner as provided for in Section 901(a).
+Any cancellation, change, correction or priority claim referred to in this section shall be communicated in the same manner as provided for in Section 901(a).

 [End of Annex II and of document]